andrevidela/andrevidela.github.io/_posts/2025-07-10-binding-application.md

 ### ForSome

-In addition to `All` there is [`Any`](https://www.idris-lang.org/docs/idris2/current/base_docs/docs/Data.List.Quantifiers.html#Data.List.Quantifiers.Any.Any) a predicate transformer that ensures exactly one of the elements in the list satisfies the predicate.
+In addition to `All` there is [`Any`](https://www.idris-lang.org/docs/idris2/current/base_docs/docs/Data.List.Quantifiers.html#Data.List.Quantifiers.Any.Any) a predicate transformer that holds exactly one proof that an element in the list satisfies the predicate.
 The alias can be written in the same way:

 ```idris
 autobind